MohammadJS2642/uservalidation/README.md

 ### for use this app you should :
 1- python3 -m venv .venv <br>
 2- if you are using linux type:(**source .venv/bin/active**) and if you are using windows in powershell type (**.venv\Scripts\activate**)<br>
-3- pip install -r requirements.txt<br>
+3- pip install -r requirements<br>